wuchuheng/com.wuchuheng.npm.project-setup/.clinerules/base_rules.md

-# Cursor Rules for Code Commenting in TypeScript

 ## General Guidelines

 - Use JSDoc-style documentation comments (/\*_ ... _/) to describe the purpose, type, or constraints of classes, properties, and methods.
 - Use numbered inline comments (e.g., // 1., // 2.) only inside method bodies to annotate logical steps.
 - Do not use numbered comments for class properties, class definitions, decorators, or above any code blocks.
 - Ensure comments are concise, clear, and relevant to the code they describe.

 ## For Class Definitions

 - Add a JSDoc comment above the class to describe its purpose and functionality.
 - Do not add numbered comments for the class itself or its decorators (e.g., @Entity).
 - Example:

 ```ts
 /**